mhanger/3D-Challenge/README.md

 ## Documentation

-This project includes a `docs` folder with more details on:
+The boilerplate includes a `docs` folder with more details on:

 1. [Setup and development](docs/development.md)
 1. [Architecture](docs/architecture.md)